Biden Orders Vaccine Mandates: 'Not About Freedom or Personal Choice'

 “I don’t think it should be mandatory, I wouldn’t demand it be mandatory,” he told reporters at the time.

-He acknowledged that the coronavirus pandemic was not going away, despite his best efforts to fight it.
+But Biden acknowledged in his speech that the coronavirus pandemic was not going away, despite his best efforts to fight it.

 “We’re in the tough stretch and it could last for a while,” he said.

-Biden will use a new rule from the Occupational Safety and Health Administration which could penalize businesses $14,000 per violation, according to reports.
+The president also called for entertainment and sports arenas to require vaccines to enter or show a negative test to attend events.

-The president repeated that the vaccines were safe and that the government wanted to turn the corner on the pandemic.
+He repeated that the vaccines were safe and that the government wanted to turn the corner on the pandemic.

 “What more is there to wait for.
 What more is there to see?”
 Biden asked, noting the vaccine received FDA approval.